-The star and crescent symbol is also present on the seal of William de Longchamp, Bishop of Ely, who as Lord Chancellor, was involved in the granting of Portsmouth's charter.
+The star and crescent symbol is also present on the seal of William de Longchamp, Bishop of Ely, who as Lord Chancellor to King Richard, was also involved in the granting of Portsmouth's charter.

 It is believed that the Town of Portsmouth adapted the symbol to use as its coat of arms in tribute to King Richard, for his patronage in the granting of Town status.
 The Star and Crescent symbol is known to have been used by Mayors of Portsmouth from at least the seventeenth century and probably earlier from the middle ages.

-The motto 'Heaven's Light Our Guide' was incorporated into the coat of arms in 1929, it is the same motto that was also used by the Order of the Star of India and was used on Indian troopships which regularly travelled between Portsmouth and the East.
+The motto 'Heaven's Light Our Guide' was incorporated into the coat of arms in 1929, it is the same motto that was used by the Order of the Star of India and was used on Indian troopships which regularly travelled between Portsmouth and the East.

 This cigarette card shows an example of the Star and Crescent as used in the Portsmouth Town Arms.
 It was was published by the Wills company in 1903 and is part of their series titled Borough Arms.

 The text on the reverse of the card reads,

 "An eight rayed star, or "estoile", within a crescent.
 The design recalls the national flag of Turkey, and the badge adopted by Richard I, John and Henry III at the time of the Crusades.
-It is quartered on the arms of the London and South Western Railway Company."

 The arms of the London and South Western Railway Company can be seen on the badge to the right, the Portsmouth coat of arms is shown in the lower, right hand quarter, directly next to the Southampton Coat of Arms, also served by the L&SWR.